What is customer segmentation?

 - Large and valuable enough to be profitable

 Once the segments are defined, it’s important to estimate the size and the value of each segment.
-Comparing segment size with the average revenue generated by each segment allows you to determine which customer groups are more profitable for your business.
-Considering that around 80% of company sales come from 20% of customers, it’s critical to identify those high-value segments in order to prioritize your marketing efforts and adjust your products or services to better meet their needs.
+Compare segment size with the average revenue generated by each segment.
+It’ll allow you to determine which customer groups are more profitable for your business.
+Let’s consider that around 80% of company sales come from 20% of customers.
+It’s critical to identify those high-value segments.
+Therefore, being able to prioritize your marketing efforts and adjust your products/services to better meet their needs.

 Want to learn more?
 Then, check out our in-depth article about Customer service theory.

 Discover on your own